docs.rodeo

 -webkit-prefixed properties with standard equivalents

-Several old -webkit- prefixed properties have standard equivalents.
-Even if the name and syntax may be different, they shouldn’t be used anymore at all.
+Several -webkit- prefixed properties have standard equivalents.
+Even if the name and syntax may be different, they shouldn’t be used any more.
+For each of the properties below, use the standard equivalents.

 A-B